Shampoo bars: A solid choice for hair!

 🛁 Shampoo bars are NOT soap!

 Some soap makers make soaps that they call “shampoo bars.”
 We used to make these too.
 The problem with soap-based shampoo is that the pH is too high for hair.
-The high pH of soap (pH 9 or higher) makes the hair shaft swell and the cuticle rise, which leads to static electricity and hair damage.
+The high pH of soap (pH 9 or higher) makes the hair shaft swell and the cuticle scales open, which leads to static electricity and hair damage.
 In hard water, calcium and magnesium react with soap and get deposited on hair, just like the soap rings you may find in the tub.
 This doesn’t happen with low-pH syndet bars because the surfactants used don’t react with the minerals in hard water.

 Hair products should be between about pH 4.5 and 6 to optimize the smoothness and manageability of hair and to protect it from breakage.
 The pH of syndet shampoo bars can be adjusted with small amounts of a natural acid such as citric acid.
 Our tests with a calibrated pH meter found a pH range between 3.4 and 8.4 for other companies’ syndet shampoo bars.
 We formulate our bars to be between pH 4.8 and 5.5, and we test the pH of every batch of shampoo bars we make.

 Most liquid shampoos and shampoo bars contain ingredients derived from palm oil.
 We’ve been digging deep and talking with suppliers to understand the different surfactant options.
 We’ve ruled out surfactants and emollients (conditioning compounds that coat the hair) that are typically derived from palm oil, including: